erdiphd/DiffusionOutpace/README.md

 # DiffusionOutpace

 This is an implementation of OUTPACE with a diffusion based inpainting (Palette) for curriculum goal generation.
 It is implemented as a master thesis for TUM.
 Below are the setup instructions for the outpace.
-Palette also uses the same conda environment with outpace, so there is no need to install anything additional..
+Palette also uses the same conda environment with outpace, so there is no need to install anything additional.

 # OUTPACE